 - Equity sources

-Weighted average cost capital is the basically mix of all securities which are exited into business capital structure.
+It is the basic mix of all securities which are exited into the business capital structure.
 Such as;

 The company cost of capital = weighted average of debts and equity return

-Weighted average cost capital is the expected relate the amount of capital is contributed to the average of all category of firm capital securities.
+WACC is the expected relation the amount of capital is contributed to the average of all category of firm capital securities.

 Sources of capital